This surface area experiment ties science and math skills together in a fun and interesting way.

-Give each student two ice cubes. individually packaged in Ziploc bags.
+Give each student two ice cubes individually packaged in Ziploc bags.
 Chop one ice cube; leave the other whole.
 Have students observe the ice cubes first to determine which contains the most surface area.
-Next students should record the amount of time it takes for each ice cube to melt.
-This experiment is a great cross-curricular activity between math and science as it proves that the more surface area the ice has exposed the quicker the ice will melt.
+Next students record the amount of time it takes for each ice cube to melt.
+This experiment is a great cross-curricular activity between math and science.
+It proves that the more surface area the ice has exposed the quicker the ice will melt.

 Unfortunately, I could not find the printable that goes with this activity.